gdbooks/LegacyOpenGL/Chapter7/TexCoords.md

     textureHandle = -1;
 }
 ```

+That's a lot of code, and it's even more when you consider that all our texture loading code is nicley wrapped up in the ```LoadGLTexture``` function, not shown here.
+But that's what it takes to draw a textured primitive.

 ## What's next
 Before we move on to the "putting it all together" section where we actually write code i want you to take a peek into the 2DOpenTKFramework we've been using to make 2D games.
 Specifically, i want you to check out the [TextureManager.cs](https://github.com/gszauer/2DOpenTKFramework/blob/master/2DFramework/Framework/TextureManager.cs) file, it's the one with all the texture goodies.